-- 4.17 To qualify for the failing firm defence, the following conditions have to be met: - First, the firm must be in such a dire situation that without the merger, the firm and its assets would exit the market in the near future.
-Firms on the verge of judicial management may not meet these criteria, whereas firms in liquidation will usually do so; - Second, the firm must be unable to meet its financial obligations in the near future and there must be no serious prospect of re-organising the business, for example, a liquidator has been appointed pursuant to a creditor's winding up petition; and - Third, there should be no less anti-competitive alternative to the merger.
+- 4.17 To qualify for the failing firm defence, the following conditions have to be met: - first, the firm must be in such a dire situation that without the merger, the firm and its assets would exit the market in the near future.
+Firms on the verge of judicial management may not meet this criterion, whereas firms in liquidation will usually do so; - second, the firm must be unable to meet its financial obligations in the near future and there must be no serious prospect of re-organising the business, for example, a liquidator has been appointed pursuant to a creditor's winding up petition; and - third, there should be no less anti-competitive alternative to the merger.
 Even if a sale is inevitable, there may be other realistic buyers whose acquisition of the firm and its assets would produce a more competitive outcome.
 Any offer to purchase the assets of the failing firm at a commercially reasonable price, even if the price is lower than that which the acquiring party is prepared to pay, will be regarded as a reasonable alternative offer.
-It may also be better for competition that the firm fails and the remaining players compete for its customers and assets than for them to be transferred wholesale to a single purchaser. - 4.18 The party claiming the failing firm defence would thus need to provide evidence that: - the undertaking is indeed about to fail imminently under current ownership (including evidence that trading conditions are unlikely to improve); - all re-financing options have been explored and exhausted; and - there are no other credible bidders in the market (by demonstrating that the firm has made good faith and verifiable efforts to elicit reasonable alternative offers of acquisition). - 4.19 In assessing failing firm scenarios, CCS will assess the following types of information: - Timelines of critical events and decisions of the failing firm; - Internal documents, such as briefing and board papers for the Board and/or senior management; - Audited financial statements, including notes and qualifications in the auditor's report; - Projected cash flows, projected operating or losses, projected net worth; - Credit status; - Reduction in the firm's relative position in the market; and

-- Changes in the firm's share price or publicly-traded debt of the firm. - 4.20 A similar argument can be made for "failing divisions".
+It may also be better for competition that the firm fails and the remaining players compete for its customers and assets than for them to be transferred wholesale to a single purchaser. - 4.18 The party relying on the failing firm defence would thus need to provide evidence that: - the undertaking is indeed about to fail imminently under current ownership (including evidence that trading conditions are unlikely to improve); - all re-financing options have been explored and exhausted; and - there are no other credible bidders in the market (by demonstrating that the firm has made good faith and verifiable efforts to elicit reasonable alternative offers of acquisition). - 4.19 A non-exhaustive list of evidence that CCS may consider when assessing failing firm scenarios could include: - timelines of critical events and decisions of the failing firm; - internal documents, such as briefing and board papers for the Board and/or senior management; - audited financial statements, including notes and qualifications in the auditor's report; - projected cash flows, projected operating or losses, projected net worth; - credit status; - reduction in the firm's relative position in the market; and - changes in the firm's share price or publicly-traded debt of the firm. - 4.20 A similar argument can be made for "failing divisions".
 The following conditions will need to be met.
 First, upon applying appropriate cost allocation rules, the division must have a negative cash flow on an operating basis.
 Second, absent the acquisition, the assets of the division would exit the relevant market in the near future if not sold.
 Evidence to demonstrate negative cash flow and the prospect of exit from the relevant market will need to be provided.
 Third, the owner of the failing division must also ensure that there are no alternative credible bidders in the market, and that all possible options have been explored.